galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

   * The project is still in a development phase.
   * Colobraro DP, Romano P. (2017) [USMI Galaxy Demonstrator (UGD): a collection of tools to integrate microorganisms information](https://doi.org/10.7287/peerj.preprints.2766v1). *PeerJ Preprints*  5:e2766v1 DOI: 10.7287/peerj.preprints.2766v1
 * *User Support:*
-  * Report issuses, request information, and and send any suggestions, comments or criticisms to:
+  * Report issuses, request information, and send any suggestions, comments or criticisms to:
   * [Daniele Pierpaolo Colobraro](mailto:danielepierpaolo.colobraro@hsanmartino.it) or [Paolo Romano](mailto:paolo.romano@hsanmartino.it)
 * *Quotas:*
   * Supports anonymous access and account creation.